rbrabson/goblin/README.md

 # commands, so if you find that Discord is not responding to your bot's command
 # registrations, you have have hit this limit.
 DISCORD_GUILD_ID="<server-id>"

+# Logging level for the bot.
+Options are "debug", "info", "warn", "error", "fatal"
+# Default is "info"
+LOG_LEVEL="info"
 ```

 #### Configuring MongoDB for the goblin Bot